Non-invasive load measurement in the human tibia via spectral analysis of flexural waves: Axially compressed Euler-Bernoulli beam model of the tibia

-Using the impedance here allows us to derive a general relationship between flexural wave spectra and axial load.
-As seen in figure~\ref{fig:theory}, as axial load increases, the impedance selectively suppresses lower frequencies.
+As axial load increases, the impedance selectively suppresses lower flexural wave frequencies (figure~\ref{fig:theory}B).
 One measurable consequence of this phenomenon is that any peaks in the acceleration spectrum would shift to higher frequencies under higher loads.
-We rewrite equation~\eqref{eq:impedance definition} as
+To derive this relationship, we examine the acceleration spectra of the loaded and zero-load beams.
+Normalizing the acceleration spectrum of the loaded beam by the spectrum of the zero-load beam we get